Eastern Cape Tourist AttractionsThe Donkin Heritage Trail

-Donkin Heritage Trail, Port Elizabeth / The Donkin Heritage Trail is a 5 kilometre trail that follows in the footsteps of the 1820 Settlers, linking 47 historical sites in central Port Elizabeth, the Donkin Heritage Trail is a joy to anyone who loves historical tours, and even those who donít, as the rich history is not only charming but quite fascinating.
+The Donkin Heritage Trail in Port Elizabeth is a 5 kilometre trail that follows in the footsteps of the 1820 Settlers, linking 47 historical sites in central Port Elizabeth, the Donkin Heritage Trail is a joy to anyone who loves historical tours, and even those who donít, as the rich history is not only charming but quite fascinating.

 The trail begins with a walk around the central city market Square, the centrepiece of which is the City Hall, which dates from 1858.
 In the square also stands a replica of the Diaz Cross, commemorating the first European to sail into Algoa Bay in 1488, when Bartholomew Diaz graced our shores.